How much will college cost?

 - If you just want the money back, you can withdraw the funds at any time.
 If funds are withdrawn for a purpose other than qualified higher education expenses, the earnings portion of the withdrawal is subject to federal and state taxes plus a 10% additional federal tax on earnings (known as the “Additional Tax”).
 See the Plan Description for more information and exceptions.

-- Roll over funds to a Roth IRA.
+- You can rollover funds to a Roth IRA.
 Limitations apply.2

 - Or you can always wait because the funds never expire, and often the choice to go to school is a delayed decision.
 So if your child changes their mind down the road, your savings will still be available.